Import data from TXT to PostgreSQL via command line on MacOS

 Want to import data from TXT file to PostgreSQL via command line on MacOS?

-Using pg-cmd, you can import data from TXT file to PostgreSQL easily and fast, no need to program.
+Using pg-cmd, a Command-Line client for PostgreSQL, you can import data from TXT file to PostgreSQL easily and fast.

 No need to install PostgreSQL client library.